A key caveat in general for graphics and sound on WSL1 and WSL2 is the requirement for a custom setup to get graphics and sound.

 For network-connected SDR, or for running software-only simulations, here’s how to install and run the GNU Radio Companion GUI on Windows Subsystem for Linux (WSL).

-apt install gnuradio
+apt install gnuradio xterm

-Procedure that runs a PulseAudio connector on Windows from WSL, with local port forwarding of audio packets over a local network socket from WSL to Windows.
+If you haven’t setup soundcard for WSL, you will need to disable Audio Sinks in the GRC diagram.
+There are advanced proocedures for using localhost network ports for sound on WSL1 or WSL2.
+Typically one runs a PulseAudio connector on Windows from WSL, with local port forwarding of audio packets over a local network socket from WSL to Windows.